tirth-patel06/TrimAhead/README.md

 For Customers:
 ✅ Search for Nearby Barber Shops

-Uses real-time location to display nearby shops.
+Uses location to display nearby shops.
 Shows the exact shop address for easy navigation.
 ✅ Queue Management